celer/hopjs/README.md

    * UserService.create(input,onComplete)
    * UserService.authenticate(input,onComplete)

-So now our website has:
+So now our web-site has:
 ```shell
   # An API for UserService.create
   POST /api/user